s43sa/Controlling-Web-Page-for-the-Base-of-Robot/README.md

 4- page.php contains php code and contains print statements for the direction values.

-5- control_database.sql contains the database with one taple.
+5- control_database.sql contains the database with one table.

 5- recording.mov